abdelkareemkobo/karem-site/blog/posts/minishlab/ctranslate_maswray.md

 )
 ```

-it worked and was very fast much, much faster
+It worked and was very fast - much, much faster!

 ---